-8.5.1.3 Proposal
+8.5.7.1 Allocation to GSM-R

-The Authority confirms the GSM-R allocation as exclusive in the band and moves to remove the current overlap between GSM-R and CDMA.
-Furthermore, given the sensitivity, mission-criticality and nascence of GSM-R, strict non-interference rules and must apply to licensees in the adjacent bands.
+The Authority confirms the GSM-R allocation in the band 877.695-880 MHz // 921-925 MHz, will amend any assignments in order to comply with the NRFP 2013 and will remove the current overlap between GSM-R and CDMA.
+Furthermore, given the sensitivity, mission-criticality and nascence of GSM-R, strict non-interference rules must apply to licensees in the adjacent bands.